sanbeg/AndroidAPI/README.md

 ```Java
 TradeItBrokerLinker.deleteAllLinkedLogin(context);
 ```
-Authenticate a user session and get the user's accounts with the broker:
+Authenticate a user session thanks to the linkedLogin and get the user's accounts with the broker:
 ```Java
 // Initialize an instance of the API client from the TradeItLinkedLogin instance
 TradeItApiClient tradeItApiClient = new TradeItApiClient(linkedLogin);